 Location.
-28° 45.604′ N, 81° 19.362′ W. Marker is in Lake Mary, Florida, in Seminole County.
-Marker is on West Wilbur Avenue west of North Country Club Road, on the right when traveling west.
+28° 47.498′ N, 81° 23.869′ W. Marker is in Lake Mary, Florida, in Seminole County.
+Marker is on Markham Road 0.2 miles west of Brackenhurst Place, on the left when traveling west.
+Located at the Markham Trailhead of the Seminole Wekiva Trail.
 Touch for map.
-Marker is at or near this postal address: 128 W Wilbur Ave, Lake Mary FL 32746, United States of America.
+Marker is at or near this postal address: 8515 Markham Road, Lake Mary FL 32746, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 16, 2016, by Tim Fillmon of Webster, Florida.
-This page has been viewed 212 times since then and 21 times this year.
-Photos: 1, 2, 3. submitted on March 16, 2016, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.
+This page was last revised on October 6, 2020.
+It was originally submitted on September 20, 2020, by Brandon D Cross of Flagler Beach, Florida.
+This page has been viewed 41 times since then.
+Photos: 1, 2, 3, 4. submitted on September 20, 2020, by Brandon D Cross of Flagler Beach, Florida. • Bernard Fisher was the editor who published this page.